gpcm00/vivid_unit_device_drivers/README.md

     make modules -j$(nproc)

-Now you are ready to compile kernel code for the vivid unit
+Now you are ready to compile kernel code for the vivid unit.
+Check hello_module for a minimalistic setup.